rubengerritsen/LatexToCanvas/README.md

-# Latex To Canvas LMS Pages
+# Latex (and Markdown) To Canvas LMS Pages
 This tool converts LaTeX (.tex) files to plain HTML that can be used as a basis for pages in Canvas LMS.

 Some of the features

-* Syntax highlighting for code
+* Syntax highlighting for code (without CSS)
 * Equation numbers and referencing
 * Automatic table of contents

+### Markdown
+If you do not need the equation support the tool can also be applied to markdown files.
+In this case the tool reduces to `pandoc` with an inplace syntax highlighter, so no additional CSS or HTML head is needed.

 # Usage
 The tool is made to be as easy as possible, to see what it can do run